emqx/neuronex-docs/en_US/installation/docker.md

 ## Get the image

-The NeuronEX docker image can be downloaded from the docker hub website.[docker hub](https://hub.docker.com/r/emqx/neuronex/tags)
+The NeuronEX docker image can be downloaded from the [docker hub](https://hub.docker.com/r/emqx/neuronex/tags) website.

 ```bash
 ## pull NeuronEX